flyingmachine/brave-clojure-web/content/organization.md

 namespace to namespace, I shout at Clojure to hand me one thing after another.

-But Clojure is kind of dumb.
+But Clojure is kind of dumb and has a hard time figuring out what I'm referring to.
 From within the `user` namespace, I belt out "`join`!
 Give me `join`!", specks of spittle flying out my mouth.
 "`RuntimeException: Unable to resolve symbol: join`", Clojure whines in response.
 "For the love of brie, just hand me `clojure.string/join`"!
 I retort, and Clojure dutifully hands me the